mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-s3_lm.md

    Enter your email address and choose a password you will remember.

-1. Click on the **Settings** cog for the **aws_s3** zone, and fill in the details for your AWS S3 bucket.
+1. Click on the **Settings** cog for the **s3** zone, and fill in the details for your S3 bucket.
 See the [Info you will require](#info-you-will-require) section for reference.

 1. Click **Apply Configuration** and wait for this to complete.

 ## Migration

-Follow the steps below to demonstrate migration of HCFS data from the HDP sandbox to the AWS S3 bucket.
+Follow the steps below to demonstrate migration of HCFS data from the HDP sandbox to the S3 bucket.

 ### Create replication rule